FairICP: Encouraging Equalized Odds via Inverse Conditional Permutation: Additional Comparisons of CP/ICP

 There is one issue before we can compare the two CP and ICP upper bounds for exchangeability violations: the two bounds consider different variables and conditioning events.
 Notice that we care only about the distributional level comparisons, hence, we can apply permutation $\pi^{-1}$ to $(\Y, \A)$ and $(\Y, \A_{\pi^{-1}})$.
 The resulting $(\Y_{\pi^{-1}}, \A_{\pi^{-1}})$ is equivalent to $(\Y, \A)$ and the resulting $(\Y, \A_{\pi^{-1}})$ is exactly the ICP conditionally permuted version.
 Next we can remove the conditioning event by marginalizing out $\Y$ and $\A$ in (\ref{eq:violation_CP}) and (\ref{eq:violation_ICP}) respectively.
 Hence, we obtain upper bounds for violation of exchangeability using CP and ICP permutation copies, which is smaller for ICP if $\check{q}_{Y|A}(.)$ is more accurate on average:

-\subsection{ICP achieved higher quality empirically with MAF density estimation}
+\subsection{ICP Achieved Higher Quality Empirically with MAF Density Estimation}

 Here, we compare ICP and CP using MAF-generated densities.
-The data-generating process is the same as Section~\ref{sec:simulation}, and we present results for $K_0\in \{1, 5,10\}$ and $K\in \{0, 5, 10, 20, 50, 100\}$.
+The data-generating process is the same as Section~\ref{sec:simulation}.
 Note that by design, the linear fit shown in the main paper is favored over MAF for estimating $q_{Y|A}$ in this particular example.
-Despite this, we observed similar patterns as those using the linear model: the estimation quality of ICP improves over CP using the general density estimating procedure MAF.

-\begin{remark} There may be better density estimation choices than MAF in other applications.
-Generally speaking, estimating $Y|A$ can be simpler and allows us to utilize existing tools, e.g., those designed for supervised learning. \end{remark}
+There may be better density estimation choices in other applications, but overall, estimating $Y|A$ can be simpler and allows us to utilize existing tools, e.g., those designed for supervised learning.

-\section{Experiments on Fairness-aware Learning Methods Comparisons}
+\section{Experiments on Fairness-Aware Learning Methods Comparisons}

 In both simulation studies and real-data experiments, we implement the algorithms with the hyperparameters chosen by the tuning procedure as in \citet{romano2020achieving}, where we tune the hyperparameters only once using 10-fold cross-validation on the entire data set and then treat the chosen set as fixed for the rest of the experiments.
 Then we compare the performance metrics of different algorithms on 100 independent train-test data splits.
 This same tuning and evaluation scheme is used for all methods, ensuring that the comparisons are meaningful.
 For KPC \citep{huang2022kpc}, we use \verb+R+ Package \verb+KPC+ \citep{kpc_package} with the default Gaussian kernel and other parameters.